FabricioLince/BehaviourEsolang/README.md

 In this script, all the two children Expressions will be evaluated.

+The Optional is also used to not overwrite the result of a Sequencer evaluation, for example:

+`(12; ?var=15; ?c=a+b)` The result of this Sequencer is `12`, the result of the second and third sub expressions are ignored.

-### Negator
+### Inverter

-The Negator is denoted by the tilde `~` followed by a single Expression.
+The Inverter is denoted by the tilde `~` followed by a single Expression.

-The Negator is used to convert truthy values into BOOLEAN False, and falsy values into BOOLEAN True.
+The Inverter is used to convert truthy values into BOOLEAN False, and falsy values into BOOLEAN True.

-In another words, if the child Node evaluates to NIL or to BOOLEAN False, the Negator evaluates to BOOLEAN True.
+In another words, if the child Node evaluates to NIL or to BOOLEAN False, the Inverter evaluates to BOOLEAN True.
 Otherwise it evaluates to BOOLEAN False.

-For example, the following script has a Negator followed by a Expression that evaluates to BOOLEAN False.
+For example, the following script has a Inverter followed by a Expression that evaluates to BOOLEAN False.
-The Negator then evaluates to BOOLEAN True:
+The Inverter then evaluates to BOOLEAN True:

 `~(1>2)`

-In this case we have to use the parentheses to make sure the Negator is negating the evaluation of the whole comparison, and not the value of the number `1` (which would result in BOOLEAN False, and when compared to `2` would result in NIL)
+In this case we have to use the parentheses to make sure the Inverter is negating the evaluation of the whole comparison, and not the value of the number `1` (which would result in BOOLEAN False, and when compared to `2` would result in NIL)